 There are workarounds (such as ordering a 2nd appraisal in lieu of a desk review), but suffice it to say that appraisal reviews are a major cause of delays and appraisal cuts when it comes to jumbo financing.

-NOTE: Wednesday’s Blog will explain why jumbo rates are so much lower than conforming rates now.
+NOTE: This blog explains why jumbo rates are so much lower than conforming rates now.

 Founder/Broker | JVM Lending